gvwilson/thirdbit/src/fiction/iffy/index.md

 Whatever he might have said in reply was cut off by a low rumble.
 She whirled around and froze as a white-furred head lifted off the snow three strides away.
-"*Mãe do mundo*," Edson breathed as the polar bear rosed to its feet.
+"*Mãe do mundo*," Edson breathed as the polar bear rose to its feet.

 </section>